lawb4/lawb4/README.md

 ## Hello there 👋

-- I am a Software Testing Engineer with >1.5 years of commercial experience in manual web testing.
+- I am a Software Testing Engineer with ~2 years of experience in manual web testing looking for a Remote job or Relocation opportunities.
-- Focusing on polishing my Automation skills to become a Software Quality Engineer in Java.
+- Will make a great addition to any team due to being proactive and willing to learn.
+- Currently, learning Automation in Java to become a Full-stack QA Engineer so that I could be more involved in the SDLC by writing auto-tests on the manually documented test-cases and reviewing those of others.
+- Looking forward to new opportunities and possibilities to improve the delivery success of the projects I'm going to contribute to.
 - [My CV](https://github.com/lawb4/qa-portfolio/blob/main/CV_QA_YAHOR-LABANAU_v3.pdf)

 ## Languages & Tools